CNAG-Biomedical-Informatics/convert-pheno/docker/README.md

 # Docker

+The Docker image provides the **Convert-Pheno command-line interface** and can also host the HTTP(s) API.
+It does not contain the native Desktop Application.
-Containerized usage is recommended when you want a reproducible environment with Perl dependencies preinstalled.
+Use it when you want a reproducible environment with Perl dependencies preinstalled.

 ## Quick Start From Docker Hub